 Italica’s reputation and status in the Roman Empire thrived as it was the birthplace of 2 mighty Roman emperors Trajan and Hadrian.

-During Trajan’s 19 year reign Rome reached its maximum size of territory.
+During Trajan’s 19 year reign Rome reached its maximum size of the territory.
 Trajan was responsible for extensive public building programs and the introduction of social welfare policies.
-These feats earned Trajan the reputation as the second of the Five Good Emperors who presided over an era of peace and prosperity in the Mediterranean world.
+These feats earned Trajan the reputation as the second of the five good Emperors who presided over an era of peace and prosperity in the Mediterranean world.

-From the moment you enter you are funnelled towards the amazing Colosseum of Italica.
+From the moment you enter you are funneled towards the famous amphitheater of Itálica.
 There is a room off to the side of the entry gate that showed a short video history and some small artefacts.
-It also showed how these amazing Roman ruins were found and excavated.
+It also showed how these amazing Roman ruins of Italiaca were found and excavated.

 This is Italica Spain

 Family Travel Tip: Bring food and water with you.
-There was a cafe onsite but it was closed the day we were there.
+There was a cafe on site but it was closed the day we were there.
 Only opens in the summer.
-There is some shops located outside the boundary of Italica Spain.
+There are some shops located outside the boundary of Italica Spain.